SAP/migration-tool-for-cloud-integration/README.md

 ## Contributing

-Contributions are welcome, please create an Issue or Pull Request in this Github repository.
+Contributions are certainly welcome, see [ways to contribute](CONTRIBUTING.md).

 ## Code of Conduct